-- This is achieved by installing a custom setattr method on your class, so you can't implement your own. - 2.
+- 1. This is achieved by installing a custom setattr method on your class, so you can't implement your own. - 2.
 True immutability is impossible in Python. - 3.
 This does have a minor a runtime performance impact when initializing new instances.
 In other words: init is slightly slower with frozen=True. - 4.
 If a class is frozen, you cannot modify self in attrs_post_init or a self-written init.
 You can circumvent that limitation by using object.setattr(self, "attribute_name", value). - 5.
 Subclasses of a frozen class are frozen too. - weakref_slot (bool) Make instances weak-referenceable.
-This has no effect unless slots is also enabled.

-• auto_attribs (bool) - If True, collect PEP 526-annotated attributes (Python 3.6 and later only) from the class body.
+This has no effect unless slots is also enabled. - auto_attribs (bool) If True, collect PEP 526-annotated attributes from the class body.